mitexleo/ladybird-builder/SETUP.md

 ## Overview

 This repository contains automated GitHub Actions workflows to build and release Ladybird Browser for major Linux distributions.
-The workflow automatically builds the browser, packages binaries, and creates releases with auto-incrementing version tags.
+This is a **builder repository** that clones the official Ladybird source code, builds the browser, packages binaries, and creates releases with auto-incrementing version tags.

 ## Quick Setup